madmag77/FlickrPhotoViewer/README.md

  Cons: A lot of additional code and protocols, we must not forget about setting of delegates and make them weak.

  The other options: Closures and RX streams.

+ **Unit tests**
+ 1. There are just two of them with 100% coverage of DataSource and Interactor components.
+I choose the most complex - DataSource and one just to show how to cover VIPER module's part.
+ 2. In usual working process it makes sense to write some tests before code - at least for such components like DataSource, SearchStringHandler and Parser since they have complex logic inside.
+In my opinion it is rather hard to use TDD everywhere in every day work in xcode because of huge build time, however in case project is modularized it would be possible.